mindworksarts/PotaruAR/README.md

 # PotaruAR
-AR experience for Potaru by Janet McKellar
+AR experience made by MindWorks (Dalton Sessumes) for Potaru by Janet McKellar